-We provide variety of free calculators and unit convertors for general and everyday use.
+Free calculators and unit converters for general and everyday use.

 Our online tools will provide quick answers to your calculation and conversion needs.
-On this page, you can calculate compound interest over a given period of time using different compounding frequencies viz., daily, monthly, quarterly, half-yearly and yearly.
+On this page, you can calculate compound interest given principal, interest rate, and time period.
+The compounding period can be set to daily, weekly, monthly, quarterly, half-yearly and yearly.

 t = Total time in years

 n = Number of compounding periods per year

 Here are some examples showing you how to solve for different variables using the compound interest formula.

 1. What is the compound interest of 75000 at 7.9% per annum compounded semi-annually in 3 years?

 A = 75000(1 + (7.9 / 100) / 2)6 = 94625.51